redhat-imaging/imagefactory/documentation/imagefactory.markdown

     usage: imagefactory provider_image [-h] (--id ID | --template TEMPLATE) [--parameters PARAMETERS]
-                                       provider credentials
+                                       target provider credentials

     positional arguments:
-      provider              A file containing the provider description. credentials           A file containing the provider credentials
+      target                The target type of the given provider provider              A file containing the provider description or a string literal starting with '@' such as '@ec2-us-east-1'. credentials           A file containing the provider credentials

     optional arguments: